ABOUT DYNAMIC LATITUDE

 CONTEMPORARY ARCHITECTURE IN GRENADA

-In Grenada there is very few record of contemporary architecture.
-The architecture within the spice isle of Grenada that would classify as contemporary architecture represented by clean fluid lines in geometry and fenestration predominantly borrows characteristics of minimalist architecture and generally does not represent cutting edge international trends in contemporary architecture.
-Therefore Grenada is a little behind the times in terms of current architectural trends.
+In Grenada there is very few record of contemporary architecture however slowly emerging due to change in global trends.
+The architecture within the spice isle of Grenada that would classify as contemporary architecture represented by clean fluid lines in geometry and fenestration, predominantly borrows characteristics of minimalist architecture.
+In general, Grenada is a little behind the times in terms of current architectural trends.

 There are a couple of reasons why Grenadian architecture has not reflected current global trends.
-Principally, from material availability to technical innovation and expertise, we in Grenada are at a disadvantage to readily resort to construction methodology which may yield ground breaking contemporary architecture.
+Principally, from material availability to technical innovation and expertise, we in Grenada are at a disadvantage to readily resort to construction methodology which may yield ground breaking contemporary architectural forms.
 Indeed to accomplish such innovative measures would usually require for instance prefabricated construction and pre-engineered materials.
 Unfortunately in Grenada such measures are likely to result in exorbitant cost directly because materials and expertise may likely need to be imported.

 Secondly, contemporary architecture has not taken root in Grenada due to cultural and aesthetics preferences as per property owners.
-The Grenadian concept of what a house or building ought to look like in a tropical environment generally dictates owners taste and architectural requirements.
-This is generally due to a lack of familiarity with global architectural trends, nostalgia for Grenadian living and a repetition of what is customarily built here.
+The Grenadian concept of what a house or building ought to look like in a tropical environment generally dictates owner's taste and architectural requirements.
+This is generally due to a lack of familiarity or rejection of global architectural trends, nostalgia for Grenadian living and a repetition of what is customarily built here.
 The insertion of some contemporary architecture in Grenada is primarily due to foreign property owners and returning nationals, whose travels have evolved their perspective on what a modern home or building ought to look like.
 As such architecture in Grenada remains a cultural derivative of personal taste.